 The descendants of Cain no longer farmed but began to earn their living through commerce and manufacturing (in a basic way) and they were the prototype for those who live in the cities today.

-Henry Morris says that man's attempt to thwart God's curse is illustrated by the development of Cain's ancestors ending with the 7thgeneration of Lamech.
+Henry Morris says that man's attempt to thwart God's curse is illustrated by the development of Cain's descendants ending with the 7th generation of Lamech.

 - Urban life is now preferred over tilling the ground and eating from it.

 - Cattle raising now developed to satisfy man's appetite for meat in rejection of God's command regarding vegetation for food.